WHOLE HORSE HERBS TM

 Yes.
 Chinese herbology differs from other forms of herbology in several ways.
 The most fundamental is the concept of the individual as a unique whole rather than focusing on a symptom or a set of symptoms.
 Based on a horse’s unique elemental profile, the Chinese herbalist will consider the manifestation (symptoms) as well as the root or constitutional cause of the problem.
 For example: for an overanxious, nervous horse a non-TCM herbalist might recommend the single herb, valerian, alleviating only the symptoms.
 A TCM herbalist views the horse’s anxiousness and nervous emotional state as the manifestation of a deeper problem and combines a number of herbs to address the outward symptoms of nervousness and anxiety, plus herbs directed at the root cause of the problem.
 Thereby, both the source and the manifestation of the disorder are remedied simultaneously.
 Addressing the whole horse and not just the symptom is the hallmark of TCM and the key to its effectiveness.
 This philosophy is the foundation for all Whole Horse Herbs formulations.

 Whole Horse Herbs are preservative free.
 We use only sulfur-free, chlorine-free and aluminum-free herbs.
 Our formulas are never irradiated or gas sterilized.
-They are tested for heavy metals, contaminates and comply with International GMP standards (Good Manufacturing Practices) as defined by the World Health Organization.
+They are tested for heavy metals, contaminates and comply with International GMP standards (Read more about Good Manufacturing Practices) as defined by the World Health Organization.

 When should I use Chinese herbs?